canonical/lxd/doc/faq.md

 lxc move host1:SOME-NAME host2:SOME-NAME
 ```

-And with luck you'll have migrated the container :).
-Migration is still in
+This should migrate your container.
+Be aware though that migration is still in
-experimental stages and may not work for all workloads.
+experimental stages and might not work for all workloads.
 Please report bugs on
 lxc-devel, and we can escalate to CRIU lists as necessary.

-### Can I bind mount my home directory in a container?
+### Can I bind-mount my home directory in a container?
 Yes.
 This can be done using a disk device:

 ```bash